Elma Francois: Early life

 Born 14 October 1897, Elma Francois acquired her primary education (up to "5th Standard") while working as a cotton picker with her mother, for which the typical pay was just 12–14 cents per day.
 Even at a young age Francois was an activist for the betterment of her people.
 She tried to organise the fellow labourers at the Mt.
 Bentick factory for better working conditions and was fired for doing so.

 Personal life

-She bore a son, named Conrad, in 1917, whom she had to leave in the care of her own mother when she needed to migrate to Trinidad and Tobago for better opportunities.
+She bore a son, named Conrad, in 1917.
+Francois left her son in the care of her mother when she to migrated to Trinidad and Tobago in 1919 in search of better opportunities.

-Later, Francois was brokenhearted after her son Conrad joined the army to fight in World War II.
+Later, Francois was broken hearted after her son Conrad joined the army to fight in World War II.
 She opposed the involvement of black people in solidarity with the British Crown because of the racial discrimination against them and her belief that the Allies had allowed Hitler to rise as a counter to Stalin in the Soviet Union.